 1This format is not exactly part of the Vaucanson platform.
-It has been developed for providing a means of communication between various programs dealing with automata.
-And then it has been used as a communication tool between the invocations of Vaucanson function by the TAF-Kit.
+It has been developed for providing a mean of communication between various programs dealing with automata.
+And then it has been used as a communication tool between the invocation of Vaucanson function by the TAF-Kit.
 A lay user of the TAF-Kit should not need to know how this format is defined.

 '''

 vcsn-b dump-automaton a1 | vcsn-z info -

-error: invalid semiring: B, expected: Z
+error: Bad semiring

 => 1

 Other than that, the interface of the TAF-KIT components is usual, including options such as

 '--version' and '--help':

 vcsn-b --help

 Usage: vcsn-b [OPTION...] <command> <args...>

 VCSN TAF-Kit -- a toolkit for working with automata

 -a, --alphabet=ALPHABET

 Set the working alphabet for rational expressions

--B, --bench=NB_ITERATIONS Bench

--D, --export-time-dot[=VERBOSE_DEGREE]

-Export time statistics in DOT format

 -1, --list-commands

 List the commands handled by the program

--0, --bench-plot-output=OUTPUT_FILENAME

-Bench output filename

--T, --report-time[=VERBOSE_DEGREE]

-Report time statistics

 -v, --verbose

 Be more verbose (print boolean results)

--X, --export-time-xml

-Export time statistics in XML format

 The following alphabets are predefined:

 'ascii': Use all the ascii table as the alphabet, 1 as epsilon

 'a-z': Use [a-z] as the alphabet, 1 as epsilon

 'a-zA-Z': Use [a-zA-Z] as the alphabet, 1 as epsilon

 'ab': Use 'ab' as the alphabet, 1 as epsilon

 -?, --help

 Give this help list

+--usage

 Give a short usage message

---usage

 -V, --version

 Print program version

 '''